kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 found myself drawn to those tasks.
 Around this time, I'd been reading Hacker News and getting increasingly interested in tech.

-I approached the CTO and simply said, "I want to work with you and do more of what you do."
-Thankfully, he agreed.
-His mentorship changed my trajectory completely.
+I approached the CTO and said, "I want to work with you and do more of what you do."
+He shared a story from his career about how he once asked himself what skills he wanted to develop over the next five years.
+He asked me what I wanted and it helped me think more deeply about my long-term goals.
+When I confirmed that I wanted to switch to a more technical track and work with him, he agreed and his mentorship helped set me on my current path.

 ## Learning to Embrace Change